A Basic Review of Dietary Minerals and A List of Food Sources

 Magnesium

-The Recommended Daily Allowance (RDA) for magnesium is 420 mg for adults, but can be lower or higher depending on one's age or gender.
+The Recommended Dietary Allowance (RDA) for magnesium is 420 mg/day for adults (based on a 2,000-calorie daily diet), but can be lower or higher depending on one's age or gender.

 Potassium

-The Recommended Daily Allowance (RDA) for potassium is 4700 mg for adults, but can be lower or higher depending on one's age or gender.
+The Recommended Dietary Allowance (RDA) for potassium is 4700 mg/day for adults (based on a 2,000-calorie daily diet), but can be lower or higher depending on one's age or gender.

 Phosphorus

-The Recommended Daily Allowance (RDA) for phosphorus is 700 mg a day for adults, but can be lower or higher depending on one's age or gender.
+The Recommended Dietary Allowance (RDA) for phosphorus is 700 mg/day for adults (based on a 2,000-calorie daily diet), but can be lower or higher depending on one's age or gender.

 Selenium